This luxuriously rich and creamy homemade vegan hot chocolate is the perfect way to warm you up from the cold of winter!

 For my homemade dairy free hot chocolate recipe, instead of combining water, sugar, and cocoa to make a sauce, I decided to streamline it and omit the water, both for simplicity and to not dilute the flavor of the final product.

-Peppermint Hot Chocolate: Add 1/8 tsp pure peppermint extract when you add the vanilla.
+Peppermint Hot Chocolate: Add 1/8 teaspoon pure peppermint extract when you add the vanilla.
+Or spike it with some peppermint schnapps.

-Peanut Butter Hot Chocolate: Stir in 1-2 tbsp peanut butter before heating the hot chocolate.
+Peanut Butter Hot Chocolate: Stir in a tablespoon or two of peanut butter (or almond butter or cashew butter) before heating the hot chocolate beverage.

 Tips For Success: